vgobbo/duration-flex/README.md

 Helper class to make it easier to specify duration files.
 Specially useful in configuration files.

 **Example:**
-- 1 hour and 23 minutes can be written as: `1h23m`
+- 1 hour and 23 minutes: `1h23m`
+- 1 week, 6 days, 23 hours, 49 minutes andd 50 seconds: `1w6d23h49m59s`

+## Features
+- `clap`: enable clap support, so it can be used as application arguments.
+- `serde`: enable serde support.

 ## Developing